 - Keep an eye on online auction sites—sometimes you can get an entire copy of the game for a reasonable price, giving you the part you need and plenty of other spare parts.

 - Be persistent.
-If a game parts retailer doesn't have what you need this week, it's possible that they'll obtain it next week or month.
+If a game parts retailer doesn't have what you need this week, they may obtain it next week or month.

 What You Need